 The aim of the Film Directing programme at ECA is to:

-- challenge boundaries, encourage original thought, and develop intellectual and critical approaches to making films
+- challenge boundaries, encourage original thought, and develop intellectual and critical approaches to making documentary films

-- combine the contemporary energy and discipline of current creative approaches to film practices with the professionalism of industry practices, in order to produce innovative and grounded work
+- combine the contemporary energy and discipline of current creative approaches to film practices with the professionalism of industry practices, in order to produce innovative work

 - facilitate the interrelationship between different cultural traditions, traditional and emerging screen technologies, and classical and non-traditional cinematic genres and conventions.